 Deborah: How do you do that?

 Deborah: You know that requires some supernatural intervention.
-You can’t just be given your own strength.
+You can’t just forgive in your own strength.
 You’re gonna have to ask God to give you the grace to do that.
 You need divine empowerment to forgive.
-I – I was raised in a – in a family where we didn’t forgive at all.
+I was raised in a family where we didn’t forgive at all.
 I told my husband when we first got together, “Try not to do anything where I have to forgive you because in my family, we do no forgiving” (laughter).
 I actually told him that.

-Deborah: And that’s – that’s the lesson.
+Deborah: And that’s the lesson.
 Ask God’s help.

 Jim: Yes, that’s the key.
 I hope everybody’s hearing that, Deborah…